The Jacksonville Jaguars and Trevor Lawrence have officially begun their marriage.

 Even amid a global pandemic, Lawrence is prepared to cash in with the Jaguars.

-Spotrac estimated the total value of Lawrence’s rookie contract at $36.7 million.
-That is slightly up from the $36.1 million contract that Joe Burrow, the top pick in 2020, signed with the Cincinnati Bengals as a rookie.
+Lawrence’s rookie contract is up from the $36.1 million contract that Joe Burrow, the top pick in 2020, signed with the Cincinnati Bengals as a rookie.
 Burrow made $610,000 in base salary during his first NFL season.

 Lawrence has already come a long way financially compared to his college career.
 NCAA rules meant he couldn’t sign endorsement deals or receive money for his play even after he led Clemson to a national championship in January 2019.